YELLOWSTONE and GRAND TETON PARK(s) 11 Days

 • Approaching Yellowstone Park from Grand Teton:

 • Start the route at West Thumb Basin and continue to Old Faithful and Norris Basin.
-Continue to Mammoth Hot Springs, ———> Canyon Village, ———> Hayden Valley and ending at Lake Yellowstone.
+Continue to Mammoth Hot Springs, ———> Canyon Village, ———> Hayden Valley, and ending at Lake Yellowstone.

 • 🤔 TIP: To appreciate the beauty and wildlife, consider staying overnight in different areas of the park.
 This allows you to enjoy the scenery and attractions without feeling rushed.
 Staying in one spot can mean a lot of driving, especially during busy times.